uskudnik/GraphGL/README.markdown

 -------------------------------

-GraphGL is a network visualization library designed for rendering (<i>massive</i>) graphs in web browsers and puts dynamic graph exploration on the web another step forward.
-In short, it calculates the layout of the graph in real time and is therefore suitable for static files (exported GraphML/GEXF files) and for dynamic files (LinkedIns InMap would be one such example).
+GraphGL is a network visualization library designed for rendering (_massive_) graphs in web browsers and puts dynamic graph exploration on the web another step forward.

+In short - it either calculates the layout of the graph in real time or reads node positions.
+It is therefore suitable for static files (exported GraphML/GEXF files converted to python) and for dynamic files.

 ### Usage ###